near/near-indexer-events/README.md

-This is a tool to move the data from S3 to SingleStore in a structured way.
+This is a tool to move the data from S3 to Postgres-compatible DB in a structured way.

 ## Migration